-Low impact uses and less intense development are appropriate for areas with high aquifer recharge.
+Development, if any in Low impact uses and less intense development are appropriate for areas with high aquifer recharge should be limited to low impact uses and less intense development.

 Low impact uses include development for buildings, roads or parking that has a reduced area of impact on the land.
 Low impact uses do not depend on regular applications of fertilizers or pesticides.